Virus Dynamics with Behavioral Responses: Heterogeneity

 \subsection{Two Types}

 One important case is heterogeneity in health risks.
-We next discuss the dynamics when there are two types with costs $C_1$ and $C_2$, who we will call young and old individuals respectively.
+We next discuss the dynamics when there are two types with costs $C_1 < C_2$, who we will call young and old individuals respectively.
 For simplicity we assume unbiased matching and assume that both types have the same flow payoffs $q(t)-aq(t)^2$.

 With a small initial prevalence, both types will interact and become infected at positive rates early or late enough in the outbreak.
 But if the gap between the types' infection costs is large enough, then only young people will choose positive activity levels near the peak.
+The next result describes when this occurs:

 \begin{prop} Old individuals choose positive activity level $q_2(t)>0$ if and only if

 If old individuals stop choosing $q_2(t)>0$ at time $t_1$ and resume choosing $q_2(t)>0$ again at time $t_2$, then $I_1(t_1) > I_1(t_2).$ \end{prop}